 This area must be kept clear to allow for people to access waahi kai areas and for recreational users of the reserve and as a safe play space for children.

-22 | NUKUTAURUA ROAD
+| NUKUTAURUA ROAD

-This area has been identified as historically sensitive being the location of previous battles, containing places for the preparation of the dead for burial, and must be kept clear.
+This area has been identified as historically sensitive being the location of previous battles, containing places for the preparation of the dead for burial.